-The following pages ask for evidence and insight into the development of Pre-service Teacher competencies associated with the EDPR 337 practicum.
-A final narrative evaluation report is completed by the Cooperating Teacher and the Practicum Advisor.
-A final self-reflection component is completed by the Pre-service Teacher and is attached to the evaluation report.
+The following pages ask for evidence and insight into the development of Pre-service Teacher competencies associated with EDPR 331 practicum.
+The final narrative evaluation report is completed by the Cooperating Teacher and the Practicum Advisor.
+A final self- reflection component is completed by the Pre-service Teacher and is attached to the evaluation report.